Work Integrated Learning (WIL) Internships

 September to October

-Most students responding to opportunities advertised between November to March will need to complete their hours by end June.
-Most students responding to opportunities advertised between April to July will need to complete their hours before end October.
+Most students responding to opportunities advertised between November to March will need to complete their hours by mid May.
+Most students responding to opportunities advertised between April to July will need to complete their hours before mid October.

 You may make arrangements with your selected student for a start and finish date, which the student will record on the RMIT WIL Agreement and provide to you to sign prior to their commencement.